settings icon

 The Bible is clear that there are two possible destinations for every human soul following physical death: heaven or hell (Matthew 25:34, 41, 46; Luke 16:22–23).
 Only the righteous inherit eternal life, and the only way to be declared righteous before God is through faith in the death and resurrection of Jesus Christ (John 3:16–18; Romans 10:9).
 The souls of the righteous go directly into the presence of God (Luke 23:43; 2 Corinthians 5:8; Philippians 1:23).

-Second Thessalonians 1:8–9 says, “He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
+Second Thessalonians 1:8–9 associates hell with a separation from God: “He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
 They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might.”
-The misery of hell will consist of not only physical torture, but the agony of being cut off from every avenue of happiness.
-God is the source of all good things (James 1:17).
-To be cut off from God is to forfeit all exposure to anything good.
-Hell will be a state of perpetual sin; yet those suffering there will possess full understanding of sin’s horrors.
-Remorse, guilt, and shame will be unending, yet accompanied by the conviction that the punishment is just.
+The misery of hell will include not only physical torture, but also the agony of being separated from God in a way never experienced before.
+At the judgment, Jesus will tell the wicked, “Depart from me” (Luke 13:27, ESV; cf. Psalm 6:8).
+Hell is where those sent away will go.

-There will no longer be any deception about the “goodness of man.”
-To be separated from God is to be forever shut off from light (1 John 1:5), love (1 John 4:8), joy (Matthew 25:23), and peace (Ephesians 2:14) because God is the source of all those good things.
-Any good we observe in humanity is merely a reflection of the character of God, in whose image we were created (Genesis 1:27).
+To be separated from God in hell is to be forever cut off from light (1 John 1:5), love (1 John 4:8), joy (Matthew 25:23), and peace (Ephesians 2:14) because God is the source of all those good things.
+Any good we observe in humanity today is merely a reflection of the character of God, in whose image we were created (Genesis 1:27).

-While the spirits of those regenerated by God’s Holy Spirit will abide forever with God in a perfected state (1 John 3:2), the opposite is true of those in hell.
-None of the goodness of God will exist in them.
-Whatever good they may have thought they represented on earth will be shown for the selfish, lustful, idolatrous thing it was (Isaiah 64:6).
-Man’s ideas of goodness will be measured against the perfection of God’s holiness and be found severely lacking.
+The spirits of those regenerated by God’s Holy Spirit will abide forever with God in a perfected state (1 John 3:2), but the opposite is true of those in hell.
+Those who die in their sins will exist forever apart from God in a sinful state.
+Their separation from God will be irreversible.
 Those in hell have forever lost the chance to see God’s face, hear His voice, experience His forgiveness, or enjoy His fellowship.
 To be forever separated from God is the ultimate punishment.

 Return to: